 The second-year clinical program is primarily delivered at affiliated clinical sites and facilities within the Chicago metropolitan area.
 These sites are geographically and demographically diverse, reflecting the broad scope of practice opportunities that exist for PAs in the healthcare delivery system of this country.
 Sites include ambulatory practice settings, small and large office-based group practices, community health centers, in-patient settings involving large and small hospitals as well as federal and state facilities.
 These sites are in urban, suburban, and rural communities.
 In addition, the Program has established formal affiliations with clinical facilities and practitioners in a number of other states.
 As part of the clinical education phase of the program, students enrolled in the PA Program will likely be assigned to clinical rotations that reflect the geographic and demographic diversity described above, including distant in-state and out-of state rotations.
 Subsidized housing is provided for distant in-state and out-of-state core clinical rotations only.
 Students are expected to secure their own housing for local and elective rotations, and must provide their own transportation to all core and elective clinical rotations regardless of location.

 No advanced placement within the PA Program is allowed for prior academic, clinical, or life experience.
 Midwestern University has an articulation agreement that exists between programs.
 The Program strongly discourages students from seeking outside employment while attending Midwestern University and will not make any exceptions in didactic or clinical workload for any student who chooses to engage in outside employment.

 The PA Program does not offer an extended course of study beyond the usual length of the program.
-For more information on the specific curriculum, download our quick overview and see the Midwestern University Catalog for more detailed course descriptions and additional University, College, and Program policies which pertain to Physician Assistant students.
+Please click here for more information on the curriculum.
+Please also see the Midwestern University Catalog for more detailed course descriptions and additional University, College, and Program policies which pertain to Physician Assistant students.